 Fine Art Photography

 The camera has been an integral part of my life journey in America and Europe for more than 30 years.
-As an artist and anthropologist, I have searched for authentic human character and real moments in time.

 My photographic prints are in the permanent collection of the Smithsonian Institution, Washington, D.C., and the Schwules Museum, Berlin.